NCAR/climate-primer-water/doc/ch3_baselines.rst

     |Rooftop optical recording gauge|

-    In this section we will discuss the reality of the term “ground truth”.
-In doing so we will discuss the impact on gauge measurement, or “gauge catch,” from wind, the physical characteristics and location of the gauge, and the characteristics of the precipitation.
+    In this section we will discuss the reality of the term “ground truth.”
+By doing so, we will discuss the impact on gauge measurement, or “gauge catch,” from wind, the physical characteristics and location of the gauge, and the characteristics of the precipitation.
 We will offer some perspective on these issues with respect to whether the gauge is automated or manual.

     **Rain Gauge QPE » Are they really ground truth?**

-    Often referred to as “ground truth”, rain gauges are subject to errors from a variety of sources.
-Although gauges do often provide excellent point measurements, at times the error in those measurements can become quite large.
-Sources of error include the construction and exposure of the gauge itself, the character of the precipitation, and the weather conditions.
+    Often referred to as “ground truth,” rain gauges are subject to errors from a variety of sources.
+Although gauges often provide excellent point measurements, at times the error in those measurements can be quite large.
+Sources of error include the construction and exposure of the gauge itself, the characteristics of the precipitation, and the weather conditions.

-    Even a perfectly accurate rain gauge network, if such a thing exists, may not be representative of the areal variations in the precipitation accumulation.
+    Even a perfectly accurate rain-gauge network, if such a thing exists, may not be representative of the areal variations in the precipitation accumulation.
 Because they are point measurements, gauges are only representative of the immediate vicinity where they are located.

     |Gauge locations on radar precip accumulation image|